-The Rambus Root of Trust RT-630 (formerly the CryptoManager RT-630) is a fully programmable hardware security core offering security-by-design for cloud, AI/ML as well as general purpose semiconductor applications.
+The Rambus RT-630 Root of Trust (formerly the CryptoManager RT-630) is a fully programmable FIPS 140-2 compliant hardware security core offering security-by-design for cloud, AI/ML as well as general purpose semiconductor applications.
 It protects against a wide range of hardware and software attacks through state-of-the-art anti-tamper and security techniques.

 As cloud and AI/ML applications evolve, device and system architects face a growing array of security threats.
 Across applications, one constant is the need for a hardware root of trust-based security implementation.
-The Rambus RT-630 is the ideal security co-processor for these markets.
+The Rambus RT-630 is the ideal security core for these markets.
 It employs a custom 32-bit RISC-V siloed and layered secure co-processor, along with dedicated secure memories.
-The RT-630 also features a number of high-capability cryptographic accelerators such as AES (all modes), HMAC, SHA-2 (all modes), RSA up to 4096 bits, ECC up to 521 bits, a NIST-compliant Random Bit Generator, AXI Multi Issue Out-of-Order, and Fast DMA capability.
+The RT-630 also features a number of high-capability cryptographic accelerators such as AES (all modes), HMAC, SHA-2/-3 (all modes), RSA up to 8192 bits, ECC up to 521 bits, and a NIST-compliant Random Bit Generator.
 Additional algorithms such as SHA-3, Poly1305 & ChaCha and OSCCA SM2-3-4 are available as optional HW crypto accelerators.
 Satisfying use cases such as identity management, attestation, and secure boot, the RT-630 is ideally suited for cloud and AI/ML applications where FIPS 140-2 and 140-3 compliance is required and security is a priority.

 The Root of Trust is an independent hardware security co-processor design for integration into semiconductor devices, offering secure execution of user applications, tamper detection and protection, and secure storage and handling of keys and security assets.
 The Root of Trust offers chipmakers a siloed approach to security; while located on the same silicon as the main processor, the secure processing core is physically separated.
 A layered security approach enforces access to crypto modules, memory ranges, I/O pins, and other resources, and assures critical keys are available through hardware only with no access by software.
 The Rambus Root of Trust supports all common main processor architectures, including ARM, RISC-V, x86 and others.